Miller Center Governing Council

 J. Ridgely Porter III

-J. Ridgely Porter III is an attorney and a former partner with the firm of Carr & Porter, with practice areas in maritime and international law.
-He is a director of the National Society of James Madison Family Descendants and a former director of Chesapeake General Hospital; Virginia International Terminals, Norfolk; and the Boys and Girls Club, Orange, Va.
+J. Ridgely Porter III is an attorney and a former partner with the firm of Carr & Porter, with practice areas in real estate, maritime and international law.
+He is a former President of Virginia International Terminals, a former Chairman of Chesapeake Hospital Authority, and a former President and current Director of the National Society of the James Madison Family Descendants.
+He serves on the Boards of the French Alliance and the Boy’s and Girl’s Club.
+Mr. Porter received his BA (History) from the University of Virginia and his JD from Washington and Lee University.

 Teresa A. Sullivan